-Navy plane crashes in Alabama; extent of injuries unclear
+US Navy: 2 onboard training plane killed in Alabama crash

 FOLEY, Ala.
-(AP) — A U.S. Navy aircraft crashed Friday in an Alabama residential neighborhood near the Gulf Coast, authorities said.
+(AP) — A U.S. Navy training plane that took off from Florida crashed Friday in an Alabama residential neighborhood near the Gulf Coast, killing both people in the plane, authorities said.

-Officials did not immediately release information about possible fatalities, but said no one on the ground was hurt.
+Zach Harrell, a spokesperson for Commander, Naval Air Forces, said both people in the T-6B Texan II training plane died, but they weren’t immediately releasing their names.
+No injuries were reported on the ground.

 Foley Fire Chief Joey Darby said responders encountered a “large volume of fire” with a home and several cars engulfed in flames.
 Firefighters were able to make “a quick stop on the fire,” the chief told local news outlets.